Skip to main content

 Tip: Make reservations on weekends at this popular spot.

-Details: Lanes start at $22 per hour and a half and increase depending on the day and time you want to bowl.
-Reservations can be made on the website and are made in either hour-and-a-half or two-hour blocks.
+Details: Lanes start at $20 per hour and increase depending on the day and time you want to bowl.
+Reservations can be made on the website and are made in one-hour, hour-and-a-half or two-hour blocks.

 More bowling: Get your bowl on at all these spots around town: Spin Alley in Shoreline, Roxbury Lanes in White Center, Lynnwood Bowl & Skate, Bowlero in Lynnwood and Bowlero in Tukwila (formerly Acme Bowl).